FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 * TsFresh used to generate numerous features from which we selected 10 best through KBest features selection

 #### Pre-processing for Time Series

-Converting the time series data to a supervised learning structure includes preparing a 40 days look-back sequence of each of the features to predict the price 7 days in the future.
+Converting the time series data to a supervised learning structure includes preparing a 40 (hyper-parametar) days look-back sequence of each of the features to predict the price 7 days in the future.

-For classical regression models (XGBoost) we are preparing lags of as features.
+For classical regression models (XGBoost) we are preparing lags of as features i.e we are converting the time series data to a supervised learning structure to solve the problem as a regression or classification.

 For LSTM we are preparing 3 dimensional vectors.
 Both of these are numerically endcoded with min/max scaler.

 ![image](Data/tsfresh1.png)